 • in shallow dishes or on a chopping boardpour out 3 tbsp. flour and, gradually pouring the liquid mixture into the flour, knead the dough until it stops sticking to the hands, if necessary pouring the flour.

-With butter - so like the Italians
+With butter - that's how Italians like it

 With baking powder - soda and vodka